 Local governments across California are using various strategies to attain effective whole community engagement.
-Several California counties are focusing on building and leveraging relationships to involve more community members in the CWPP process.
-For example, Nevada County focused on building relationships for an entire year before launching any CWPP planning meetings.
+Many counties focus on building and leveraging relationships to involve more community members in the CWPP process.
+For example, Nevada County spent an entire year building relationships before launching any CWPP planning meetings.
 County wildfire coordinator Alessandra Zambrano says, "We spent [that year] getting out into the community and learning from the community what they wanted to see from us and building that trust.
 In 2022 we [conducted] 172 outreach events between April and December."

-The Tahoe Resource Conservation District (RCD) already had a trusted network of Fire Adapted Community (FAC) ambassadors that they leveraged to help spread the word about the CWPP update process, and how community members could participate.
+The Tahoe Resource Conservation District (RCD) already had a trusted network of Fire Adapted Community (FAC) ambassadors that they leveraged to help spread the word about the CWPP update process and how community members could participate.
 The ambassadors, who are local volunteers that educate and take leadership in their neighborhoods on wildfire mitigation activities, had well-established relationships with their fellow community members.
 They were able to amplify the messages of Tahoe RCD and effectively encourage residents to attend community meetings and participate in an online survey.